guardian/dotcom-rendering/dotcom-rendering/README.md

 If you prefer not to use an editor like VSCode then you can use the following commands to manage formatting:

--   `yarn prettier:check` &rarr; Checks for prettier issues
+-   `pnpm prettier:check` &rarr; Checks for prettier issues
--   `yarn prettier:fix` &rarr; Checks and fixes prettier issues
+-   `pnpm prettier:fix` &rarr; Checks and fixes prettier issues
--   `yarn lint` &rarr; Checks for linting issues
+-   `pnpm lint` &rarr; Checks for linting issues
--   `yarn lint --fix` &rarr; Checks and fixes linting issues
+-   `pnpm lint --fix` &rarr; Checks and fixes linting issues

 ## Thanks